thisss/foundations-homework/data-studio/02/README.md

 ### Three possible headlines

-- Our best guests don't come back
+- We should embrace the Germans!
 - The hotels are badly relying on German speaking guests
 - The weak Euro causes troubles for tourism